 The longtime advertising slogan of Stanley Works, now Stanley Black & Decker, is “Stanley helps you do things right.”
 The company was founded in 1843.

 Hey, there’s Billy Barty and Cloris Leachman.

 Billy Barty (1924-2000), who plays the imp in Show 806, The Undead, was a prolific actor who also crusaded for societal acceptance of little people.
 He founded Little People of America in 1957 to work toward that goal.
 He appeared in more than eighty films and TV series during his lengthy career.
 The actor here, however, is Angelo Rossitto, who also appeared in Tod Browning’s classic Freaks.
-Cloris Leachman is an actress who has won many awards (an Oscar for The Last Picture Show) and many memories, thanks to her roles on TV (The Mary Tyler Moore Show and Phyllis) and in film (Young Frankenstein).
+Cloris Leachman (1926-2021) was an actress who won many awards (an Oscar for The Last Picture Show) and many memories, thanks to her roles on TV (The Mary Tyler Moore Show and Phyllis) and in film (Young Frankenstein).

 It’s a soapbox racer.

 So-called soapbox racers were first made in the early 1930s by children who attached wheels to empty soapboxes and orange crates and used gravity to propel themselves downhill.
 The races continue to this day, more organized, and the vehicles are made from plastic and fiberglass.